 When necessary, AMP intervenes in federal or state regulatory proceedings conducted by any state or federal regulatory agency whose decisions and activities affect member municipal electric systems.

-For more information on regulatory services, please call Randy Corbin, senior director of energy policy and sustainability, at 614/540-1111 or e-mail at firstname.lastname@example.org.
+For more information on regulatory services, please contact Randy Corbin, senior director of energy policy and sustainability, at 614.540.1111 or firstname.lastname@example.org.